About Sheriff Alpacas

 The first time Caroline visited a local alpaca farm, she knew that she wanted to learn as much as she could about these intriguing and beautiful animals.
 Caroline completed an array of courses and shows enabling her to develop and expand her knowledge.

 In 2014 Caroline purchased three top quality females to start her small herd and “Sheriff Alpacas” was born.
-Caroline quickly fell in love with her small herd realising just how loveable and quirky alpacas truly are!
+Caroline quickly fell in love with her small herd realising just how lovable and quirky alpacas truly are!

 Caroline’s greatest passion is understanding and developing the complexities of breeding and striving to produce the ultimate fleece, this meant basing the development of the herd on the perfect combination of genetics.

 In order to maintain a quality feed source we regularly rotate our fields to allow our paddocks time to regrow and therefore nourish the herd accordingly.
-At “Sheriff Alpacas” we firmly believe that our alpaca’s health and well-being is paramount, we spend quality time with our alpacas to ensure they become confident when handled, our utilisation of camelidynamics in training the herd has helped us achieve a happy healthy alpacas!
+At “Sheriff Alpacas” we firmly believe that our alpaca’s health and well-being is paramount, we spend quality time with our alpacas to ensure they become confident when handled, our utilisation of camelidynamics in training the herd has helped us achieve happy healthy alpacas!